mycoolpay/php-sdk/README.md

 ### 2.2.
 Initialize SDK object

-Now you need to initialize SDK object with your API keys.
+Now you need to initialize the SDK object with your API keys.

 ```php
 <?php